adempiere/proxy-adempiere-api/README.md

 You can use the **Storefront GraphQL API** to integrate **all your backend systems** with your eCommerce frontend under a single GraphQL/REST API.
 By default, all catalog information is stored in ElasticSearch, and all the write operations are forwarded to the **platform driver** (Magento1, Magento2, Spree, and others available).

-## How to get started? ¡¡Only for ADempiere Web Store integration!!
+### How to get started? ¡¡Only for ADempiere Web Store integration!!

 Storefront API comes with a default product schema - compatible with the [Vue Storefront](https://github.com/DivanteLtd/vue-storefront) project - and can be a drop-in replacement for `vue-storefront-api`.
 You can  start a dev instance, including a demo data set integrated with a [Magento 2.3 demo instance](http://demo-magento2.vuestorefront.io).

-To run `storefront-api` in `development` mode, please run:
+To run `proxy-api` in `development` mode, please run:

 `docker-compose up`